JeffersonLab/jaws/README.md

 To unset (remove) a record use the --unset option with the "set" scripts, This writes a null/None tombstone record.
 To modify a record simply set a new one with the same key as the message stream is ordered and newer records overwrite older ones.
 To see all options use the --help option.
 Instead of documenting the AVRO schemas here, just dump them using the dump-schemas.sh script.
 They are self-documenting.

 ### Docker
-A docker image containing client scripts can be built from the Dockerfile included in the project.
+A docker image containing scripts can be built from the Dockerfile included in the project.
 To build within a network using man-in-the-middle network scanning (self-signed certificate injection) you can provide an optional build argument pointing to the custom CA certificate file (pip will fail to download dependencies if certificates can't be verified).
 For example:
 ```
-docker build -t client . --build-arg CUSTOM_CRT_URL=http://pki.jlab.org/JLabCA.crt
+docker build -t console . --build-arg CUSTOM_CRT_URL=http://pki.jlab.org/JLabCA.crt
 ```

 ### Python Environment